-You will need to complete and submit the following forms/materials for students who live on campus:
+You will need to complete and submit the following forms/materials within the application:

 - Proof of Financial Support (in English) – This can be a bank statement or a letter for your institution if your institution is supporting your time abroad.

 - A copy of their transcript in English

 SMCM’s Office of International Education will send acceptance letters to those exchange students accepted for study at St. Mary’s only after receiving all of the required documentation.

 March 15 for academic year or fall semester exchange

 - Copy of their Immunization Record (in English): Completed on the Wellness Center Portal after you’ve received your SMCM portal credentials

 - Results of a TB (Tuberculosis) Test (administered by a doctor or hospital): Completed on the Wellness Center Portal after you’ve received your SMCM portal credentials

 - Drug Free Acknowledgement: This can only be completed after receipt of your SMCM Student ID number

 - Health History Form: Completed on the Wellness Center Portal after you’ve received your SMCM portal credentials